AlveeJalal/it610FinalProject/README.md

 # it610midtermProject

 ## Introduction
 This project is meant to install, configure, and run an instance of the Wazuh SIEM (Security Information and Event Management) software.
 The Wazuh SIEM is a tool used to monitor activity on systems to ultimately assist with cyber security efforts(Incident response, prevention, recovery, etc).
-The intention was to run Wazuh SIEM on a single container as per the midterm directions.
+The midterm intention was to run Wazuh SIEM on a single container.
 However it was ultimately discovered that Wazuh cannot run this way due to its multi-service architecture requiring multiple containers.
-However this documentation explains the containerized attempt, along with the solution to run on the host OS without Docker as per professors suggestion after explaining to them.
+It was then run on the host as per Professor's directions.
+This FINAL project however separates the Wazuh components into multiple containers on the same network using docker-compose for better load balancing and separation of concerns.
+This documentation explains the process, background, and other "need to know" information on running a mult-container pre-packaged Wazuh SIEM project on any device using docker-compose.

 ### What is Wazuh?
 Wazuh is a Security Information And Event Management(SIEM) System used to monitor a system's security.
 Wazuh constantly scans for threats and aggregates findings to a log.
 Wazuh provides data to display to users and possible mitigation solutions.
 Wazuh's Agent system can monitor activity and flag any concerns for the user to examine and escalate.
 This a great and free tool to use, and it is a great software to demonstrate containerization and systems administration on because of its flexible configuration.

 ### Prerequisites
 * OS: Linux(Either Native, Virtualized, or WSL2) Preferred with **ROOT** access, as this was tested on WSL2 Ubuntu(Debian).
 Possible on Windows with PowerShell(anything with a terminal)
-* Software: Docker Desktop with a DockerHub account
+* Software: Docker Desktop with a DockerHub account.
+Access to GitHub with an account, Git, and possibly SSH keys to pull from this [repository](https://github.com/AlveeJalal/it610FinalProject).
 * Browser access with ports 443, 5601, 55000, 9200, 1514/1515, 514 unblocked

-## Ideal Containerized Attempt
+## Setting up & Running the Software Package

 ### Environment Setup
 Always ensure your environment is up to date with the latest software to minimize interruption during Wazuh setup
 ```